tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/MVC/Session.md

 - the above static class requires an [IHttpContextAccessor](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.ihttpcontextaccessor) to be passed in its `Initialize()` method.
 - using this static `Session` class the developer may store any object in the session, since the data is serialized to `json`.
 Avoid saving large data amounts to session, since the storage medium is a cookie with a limited size.
 - the `Request` property of this static `Session` class provides access to `HttpContext.Items` property.
 That property is a generic dictionary and it is used in storing data while processing a single request.
 The lifetime of that dictionary is the lifetime of the HTTP request.
 The dictionary's contents are discarded after the request is processed.

+## TempData

+`TempData` is another way to maintain application state.

+The controller and the view provide the `TempData` property, of type [ITempDataDictionary](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.itempdatadictionary).

+`TempData` is a dictionary, i.e. a collection of `Key-Value` pairs.

+Data in a `TempData` dictionary is maintained until it is read in the **next** request which makes `TempData` very useful in redirection.

+## HttpContext.Items

+`HttpContext.Items` is a dictionary of type `IDictionary<object, object>`.

+Data stored in `HttpContext.Items` can be shared within the scope of the current request.